-The Master of Fine Arts in Acting with a focus on the creation of new works at The Ohio State University prepares actors in the fundamentals of acting, with experience in classical and contemporary styles within the context of developing methods for creating original contemporary work.
+The Master of Fine Arts in Theatre (Acting) with a focus on the creation of new works at The Ohio State University prepares actors in the fundamentals of acting, with experience in classical and contemporary styles within the context of developing methods for creating original contemporary work.
 The program emphasizes the development of actors who can work in a repertory company setting as well as function as an independent artist producing original work.
 The program prepares actors to work in creative ways with local communities in realizing original works.

-The Master of Fine Arts in Acting is a terminal degree providing training in theatrical performance to students preparing for creative careers in theatre.
+The Master of Fine Arts is a terminal degree providing training in theatrical performance to students preparing for creative careers in theatre.

 The first year of the program focuses on fundamental training for the actor.
 Courses include:

 - Movement Fundamentals: Laban and Viewpoints

 - Script Analysis